Dreams of ubiquitous social robots still aren't coming true

 The latest casualty was San Francisco startup Anki, maker of the playful toy robot Cozmo, which upon its release in 2016 seemed like the start of a new wave of sociable machines.

 That dream ended this week when Anki CEO and co-founder Boris Sofman gathered many of the company's nearly 200 employees to deliver the news that all of them would be laid off Wednesday.
-The bad news soon spread to fans and owners of Cozmo, introduced in 2016, and its cousin Vector,unveiled last year in an effort to appeal to grown-ups.
+The bad news soon spread to fans and owners of Cozmo and its newer cousin Vector, unveiled last year in an effort to appeal to grown-ups.

 "Cozmo was the first robot that felt almost alive," said David Schaefer, a programmer and robot enthusiast in Portland, Oregon, who was so enamored with the feisty machine that he created a "Life with Cozmo" channel on YouTube that's attracted millions of viewers.
 One of the most popular videos, called "Unrequited Love ," documents Cozmo's awkward interactions with a guinea pig.

-Anki's demise was the latest in a string of failed efforts to launch life-like robots into the market.
+Anki's demise was part of a string of failed efforts to launch life-like robots into the market.
 Boston-based Jibo, founded by one of the pioneers of social robotics, went out of business less than a year after its curvy talking speaker made the cover of Time Magazine's "best inventions" edition.
 Another startup, California-based Mayfield Robotics, last year stopped manufacturing Kuri, a camera-equipped machine marketed as a watchful roving nanny.

 None of them have been able to compete with immobile smart speakers made by Amazon, Apple and Google, which cost less than their more physically complex robotic counterparts but are powered by ever-improving artificial-intelligence systems that serve most users' needs.